- First Thursday of each month at 7:00 p.m. and on the second Tuesday and Wednesday at 10:00 a.m.

 Love reading Young Adult/Teen fiction?
 You're not alone!
 Join us to talk about the best (and worst) in YA.
 New members welcome any time.

-- Usually the first Wednesday of each month, September through May, at 7:00 p.m.
+- The first Wednesday of each month, August through April, at 7:00 p.m.

 - No registration necessary.